IWI Negev: Bipod

-Ammunition feeding
+Ammunition

+The standard Negev is chambered in 5.56×45mm NATO, optimized for the SS109 cartridge.
+The Negev NG-7 and 7 ULMG variants are chambered in 7.62×51mm NATO.

 The Negev feeds from an M27 disintegrating, open-link ammunition belt, carried in a 150-round fabric container that clips into the magazine well, or alternatively from a 35-round box magazine from the Galil assault rifle, or a 30-round STANAG magazine from the M16 rifle (with the use of an adapter).
 200-round ammunition belt containers are also available.
 Belted ammunition is introduced into the feed tray port from the left side, while the magazine is inserted vertically into the magazine well at the base of the receiver.

-The feed system, which loosely copies the vz.
+The feed system, which loosely copies the Czechoslovakian Vz.
 52 and the PK, uses a lever mounted on the left wall of the receiver and driven by a cam in the recoiling bolt carrier to turn a small feed pawl.
 The belt is pushed by the pawl only during the rearward movement of the bolt carrier.

-The non-reciprocating charging handle is located on the right side of the weapon.
+The Negev 7 ULMG and ULMG SF, can be converted to 6.5mm Creedmoor cartridge by changing barrels; and feed from standard M13 disintegrating links.

+In late 2024, Vietnam revealed a local Negev variant, designated as the STrL-7,62VN (Súng Trung Liên - 7,62mm Việt Nam), being the first product utilizing the Negev platform but chambered in 7.62×39mm.
+Likely becoming the country's next standard-issued light machine gun succeeding the obsoleted RPD machine guns, STrL-7,62VN is compatible to both AK/STV/RPK's magazines and RPD's 100-round non-disintegrating belt, using a soft belt box instead of RPD's heavy metal drum container.